openwms/org.openwms.tms.routing.lib/README.md

 ## Benefits

 Why did we choose BPMN and Activit?
-From the project experience we've gained, we think that is important that project consultants as well as business persons should define the project specific part in BPMN and not inside code.
+From our project experience so far, we think that it is important that project consultants as well as business persons should define the project specific part in BPMN and not inside code.
 An engineer has usually built a library with business functions over the years and can just plug them together in some kind